ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 updater.repeatCount = -1
 ```

 It's nice having a leaderboard update while players are in the game.
 Using a repeating task is a good way to do this.
-It will update the leaderboards every 20 seconds.
+The task will update the leaderboards every 20 seconds.

 ```lua linenums="1"
 if Leaderboards.HasLeaderboards() then